 Cannabidiol or CBD represents a significant cannabinoid in the hemp plant.
 Hemp plants must contain less than .3% THC to earn that label.
 So, in other words, CBD and CBD oil derived from hemp will not make you high.

-Part of the popularity of medical marijuana and therapeutic hemp or CBD stems from the fact that it works with the body’s system to achieve positive results.
+Part of the popularity of medical cannabis and therapeutic hemp or CBD stems from the fact that it works with the body’s system to achieve positive results.
 The endocannabinoid system, or ECS, refers to this incredible system found in all mammals.

 The endocannabinoid system or ECS consists of a series of small endogenous molecules.
 These acidic molecules, made up of arachidonic acid, and arachidonoyl glycerol, run throughout the body.
 This presence includes all of its systems and organs, nerves, muscles, bones, and blood.
 These molecules, referred to as endocannabinoids, result in the name endocannabinoid system or ECS.